CN3ves/5-/docs/index.md

   > **Card values**: The card numerical value defines the scene priority, so if there is a tie, the player with the highest card goes first.
 Non-numeric cards are lower priority.
 However, Royals represent an encounter with an important enemies *(possibly recurring enemies)*, while Aces represent a new friendly or helpful connection.
 A Joker is an important event with far reaching implication that may change the current status quo.

-Each scene is structured using turns, where **each turn is made by a single intervention from every player**.
-The turn structure is used in all situations, to give the opportunity for every player to take an action.
-At the beginning of each turn, the previous actions are resolved, the consequences described and the new situation introduced.
-Each players then explains how the character will respond to the new situation, with a new turn starting once all character have an intended action.
-Importantly, **all actions within a turn occurs simultaneously** so there is no clear initiative or turn order.
-As such, all actions will be resolved in the order the scene owner finds most appropriate.

-**Conflict arises any time the outcome of a players' actions is uncertain** so the result of these actions must be determined before continuing.
-All conflicts are solved with a 2d6 roll which informs the narrative and the behaviour of the NPCs for the next turn.
-It is the balance between successful and failed actions that will determine how the overall encounter proceeds. *This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated.
-Its actions are determined by the number of successes and failures the players accumulated during the conflict, where a certain number of successes (or failures) reflect a new action, approach or consideration by the dragon.*
+In addition to running their own game scenes, players will influence the game by:

+  > Interpreting the results of his their own actions from the previous turn (once all players have acted).

+  > Add a detail to the cene, place or situation by suggesting some detail their character notices.
+This way, all players have the opportunity to contribute to the scene, from simply adding new descriptive details and bringing out different things about the places they visit, from adding a character or hinting on something that could be happening soon.

+  >  When gathering information in towns, taverns or any other suitable place, the player may be allowed to add rumours, hints and clues to the story.

 ### 2.2 Actions
 *([top]())*

-During conflict, **each player choose one other actions each turn**.
-On top of these action, the character is allowed one free move action and one defence action (if the character is attacked). *As such, all players will be mostly roll 2d6 twice each conflict turn.* Actions are free-form and if the player comes up with an idea, that should be implemented within reason, even if it reacquires creating a new skill.
-Because of that, **each player must describe their intended action each turn.** Basic actions include:
+During conflict, **each player describes any number of the actions the character will do**.
+Actions are free-form and if the player comes up with an idea, that should be implemented within reason, even if it reacquires creating a new skill.
+All actions should correspond to a skill (or ability) descriptor.

-  > **Attack action**: actively attempt to damage a target *(either with sword or word!)*
-  > **Manoeuvre action**: try to impose a disadvantage on a target *(disarm, hide, gain terrain advantage, etc.)*
-  > **Interact action**: movement actions to interact with items, *be it picking them from the floor or from a bag, reloading a weapon or drinking a potion, etc.*
-  > **Fall back**: the character attempts to temporary move away from the conflict.
-  > **Move action** (1 free): cover 1 "space" of movement, stand up, tumble or any other movement skill.
-  > **Defence action** (1 free): protect from an adversary's attack or insult *(dodge, shield, rebuke, etc.)*

-*Note that* most actions called should correspond to a skill (or ability) descriptor.
 If an action requires a non-existent skill, simply add it to the list at level 0.
 If it wasn't there to start with, it is fair to assume the characters have no experience with it.
-However, consider the character's concept an traits and, if it would be reasonable for the character to have some experience in the skill, allow it to start at level 1 or 2.
+However, consider the character's concept an traits and, if it would be reasonable for the character to have some experience in the skill, allow it to start at level 1.
+Basic actions include:

-___
+  > **Attack action**: use a skill to actively attempt to damage a target *(physically, mentally, socially, etc.)*
+  > **Move action**: use a skill to movement, stand up, tumble, reload a weapon, interact with items, or any other movement skill.
+  > **Defence action**: use a skill to protect from an adversary's attack or insult *(dodge, shield, rebuke, etc.)*
+  > **Survey actions**: the character attempts to temporary move away from the conflict and use skills to survey the field or consider the situation.

 **Movement**: In this system, there are no grids, maps or any other sort of objective locations and positions during conflicts.
 The general layout is described, highlighting particularities that could be used for or against the players.
 All characters will start in relative positions to the players.
-To move from one zone to another, an unblocked path (may require a roll) and full turn of movement is required:
+To move from one zone to another, an unblocked path (may require a roll) and full movement (take a defense action only) is required:

   1. Nearby and can be reached in melee combat.
   2. In range and can be targeted by ranged attacks.
   3. Too far and cannot be targeted.

-*Note that* it is assumed that the characters are always moving during combat, keeping active and ready, shifting positions and generally staying on their toes.
-As such, 1 move action is always used each turn, unless specified otherwise.
-> *For example, an interaction action can be part of the move action.
-A character may wish to stop the default combat moving to focus on reloading his weapon for example.
-Note that skipping the default move action means the character is not as ready for quick action as the others and may gain a -1 penalty to some skills*
+___

+**Raise the stakes**: In addition to simply rolling a 2d6, the player may chose to raise his stakes, that is, to re-roll one die of his choice.
+Raising the stakes allows the character to push himself further and change the outcome of his action at the cost of gaining 1 damage to one suitable resistances *(by default, mental resistance)*:

+  * One success and one failure results in a normal hit
+  * Two successes represent a critical hit, upgrading the effect one step.
+  * Two failures represent a critical failure, downgrading the effect one step, but possibly speeding up the action.

+> A character that failed his initial roll, may pay take resistance damage to re-roll one die: if the roll now succeeds, the action no longer fails however, if it fails twice, it is now a critical failure.
+> A character that has succeeded, may take damage to its resistance to re-roll one die of the player's choice: a success on the second roll results on a critical hit.

+**Abilities**: Abilities are special "raises".
+A player may use one ability to automatically succeed raising the steaks of his action.
+However the effect is to impose a predefined condition (or effect) and will not lead to an upgraded effect (critical hit).
+> A warrior is defending and success.
+The player decides to raise the stakes using the character's Counter Attack ability.
+The defence is a critical success now and the enemy is successfully countered (additional effect).

+  > **Manoeuvre action**: use a skill to move or try to impose a disadvantage on a target *(disarm, hide, gain terrain advantage, etc.)*

+**Manoeuvres**: Given the limited scope of these basic actions, the players may attempt to outmanouvre the target, adding more strategic options to the conflict.
+Manoeuvres are a special way to *raise the stakes*, reflecting different approaches to conflict.
+They define a specific trade-off that the chaartcer is betting on.
+If the character succeeds the action, it gains the bonus, otherwise it gains the penalty.
+For example:

+  * Gaining a bonus at a skill by taking a penalty on another.
+> A manoeuvring character may put his efforts on his attack.
+To gain a +1 attack bonus the player bets a -1 defence penalty.
+If the attack fails with the +1 bonus, the attack is solved without bonus, but any defense action has a -1 penalty.
+  * Attempt complex actions
+> A manoeuvring character is trying to impose a major disadvantage (like disarming the target).
+This would require the success of two suitable skills (evade and grab for example).
+If the character succeeds at both skills, the disadvantage is imposed while if he succeeds at only one, he gains a +1 bonus for next try.
+Failing both has no effect.
+  * Sacrifice the action success for an increases number of targets.
+> A fighter takes a supportive stance to cover the allies' retreat and chaotically swings his sword, trying to hit multiple targets by trading its accuracy.
+For each extra target, a -1 penalty is imposed on each skill check.

 #### 2.3 Resolution
 *([top]())*